11 min read

 Mistake 1: Wrong Column Order in Composite Indexes

 I created index(['status', 'user_id']) for a query that filtered by user_id first.
-MySQL couldn't use the index efficiently.
+MySQL couldn't use the index efficiently because it reads left-to-right.

 Fix: Put the most selective column first (usually foreign keys), then less selective ones.
-Order should match your most common query patterns.
+The order should match your most common query patterns.

 Mistake 2: Over-Indexing Small Tables